justin2004/weblog/DRAFTS/1G/README.md

 That means to use an LPG representation you must make implementation choices that aren't data modeling choices.

 In RDF you don't have those implementation choices to make.
+In RDF, there is a single way to say things: as a triple.

 For example, let's say we want to talk about this paper (and its sections). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC35282/